cb-technologists/blog/content/posts/cloud-run-with-core.md

 By leveraging [Workload Identity for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) we are able to securely provide GCP IAM permissions without exporting service account keys (keys that don't expire for 10 years unless manually rotated).
 You will note that neither the [`cloudRunDeploy.groovy`](https://github.com/cloudbees-days/pipeline-library/blob/master/vars/cloudRunDeploy.groovy) nor the [`cloudRunDelete.groovy`](https://github.com/cloudbees-days/pipeline-library/blob/master/vars/cloudRunDelete.groovy) shared library scripts have any explicit Google Cloud authentication steps.
 That is because the Google Cloud SDK provides seamless integration with GKE Workload Identity and automatically authenticates when accessing Google Cloud APIs with a Kubernetes `ServiceAccount` that is bound to an IAM Service Account with Workload Identity.
 To set this up we:

-1. Created a GCP IAM Service Account with the most limited set of permissions for pushing and pull GCR container images and deploying, describing and deleting Cloud Run services.
+1. Created a GCP IAM Service Account with the most limited set of permissions for pushing and pulling GCR container images and deploying, describing and deleting Cloud Run services.
 2. Created a Cloud Run specific Kubernetes Namespace and Kubernetes `ServiceAccount` in our CloudBees Core GKE cluster.
    ```yaml
    apiVersion: v1